DevOpsKev/devops-coach/README.md

 If all has gone well so far you are now set up to locally publish your first ebook.
 One small step towards acclaim, fame and fortune beyond your wildest dreams.

 Ensure you are within the project root directory and execute the following command from the terminal.
+Including the `--test` option will include the '000.md' test chapter.

-`sh ./build-local.sh`
+`sh ./build-local.sh --test`

 Using Finder navigate to /Build/Out/ from within the project root directory.
 Within the out directory you should find two files.

-*'Agile Coach.epub'*
+*'DevOps Coach.epub'*

 and

-*'Agile Coach.mobi'*
+*'DevOps Coach.mobi'*

-Right click 'Agile Coach.epub' and select open with (Books).
+Right click 'DevOps Coach.epub' and select open with (Books).
 You should now be able to read the ebook!

 Close the book view in (Books) and delete the book from your collection.
 This is recommended to avoid confusion relating to which version of the book you are reading as you begin to author content and review your changes before committing to the GitHub repository.